MicrosoftDocs/architecture-center/docs/microservices/logging-monitoring-content.md

 If your data rate is high enough to trigger throttling, and sampling or aggregation are not acceptable, consider exporting metrics to a time-series database, such as **Azure Data Explorer**, **Prometheus**, or **InfluxDB** running in the cluster.

-- [Azure Data Explorer](/azure/data-explorer/data-explorer-overview) is an Azure-native highly-scalable data exploration service for log and telemetry data.
+- [Azure Data Explorer](/azure/data-explorer/data-explorer-overview) is an Azure-native highly scalable data exploration service for log and telemetry data.
 Data Explorer features support for multiple data formats, a rich query language, and connections to consume data in popular tools like [Jupyter Notebooks](/azure/data-explorer/kqlmagic) and [Grafana](/azure/data-explorer/grafana).
-Azure Data Explorer has built-in connectors to ingest log and metrics data via Azure Event Hub.
+Azure Data Explorer has built-in connectors to ingest log and metrics data via Azure Event Hubs.
 See [Ingest and query monitoring data in Azure Data Explorer](/azure/data-explorer/ingest-data-no-code?tabs=diagnostic-metrics).

 - InfluxDB is a push-based system.
 An agent needs to push the metrics.
 You can use [TICK stack][tick stack], to set up monitoring of Kubernetes, and push it to InfluxDB using [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/), which is an agent for collecting and reporting metrics.
 InfluxDB can be used for irregular events and string data types.